tausvels/usefullFunctions/README.md

 12. makeSquare - Outputs true/false for a given array by doing DFS to find out whether a square can be made using the all the elements in the array.

+13. suggestedProducts - Outputs 3 suggested products from a given array of products given a search word.

 ## CLASS

 1. ### HashSet - A class that creates a HashSet storing number values in appropriate index